arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 # Enhanced request tracking in Arcus.WebApi v1.3

-The new version v1.3 of the [Arcus Web API](https://github.com/arcus-azure/arcus.webapi) project is all about request tracking.
-Previous versions introduced the request tracking concept as a way to track the incoming HTTP request and outgoing HTTP response with additional configurations on what should be included in the tracking information.
-This includes the request/response body, headers, the time it took to process the request...
+[Arcus Web API](https://github.com/arcus-azure/arcus.webapi) v1.3 is all about request tracking.
+Previous versions introduced the request tracking concept as a way to track the incoming HTTP request and outgoing HTTP response with a limited set of knobs to tweak such as to request/response body, headers, the time it took to process the request...

 This new version takes this to a whole new level so that your next project can benefit from a production-ready request tracking functionality!